 Photographs are perhaps the most common form of demonstrative evidence.
-Our courts have long recognized the use of photographs as demonstrative evidence.31 They are not, however, without risk and some degree of care must be taken in the use of them.
-Counsel should be aware of the fact that photograph evidence can easily be manipulated both intentionally and through inattention and lack of expertise.
+Our courts have long recognized the use of photographs as demonstrative evidence.39 Photographs are not, however, without risk and some degree of care must be taken in the use of them.
+We should be aware of the fact that photographic evidence can easily be manipulated both intentionally and through inattention and lack of expertise.
 Of course, intentional misrepresentation would be fraud on the court but, in today's world, it is quite easy to accomplish using computer programs such as PhotoShop.
-However, this manipulation of the photographic image, would not, in and of itself, make the photograph inadmissible.
-If there is a witness who will testify that the photograph reasonably depicts the relevant evidence, and that the photograph will assist the
+However, this manipulation of the photographic image, would not, in and of